dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 Usage: dotnet ef migrations script [arguments] [options]

 Arguments:
-  [from]  The starting migration.
-If omitted, '0' (the initial database) is used [to]    The ending migration.
-If omitted, the last migration is used
+  <FROM>  The starting migration.
+Defaults to '0' (the initial database).
+  <TO>    The ending migration.
+Defaults to the last migration.

 Options:
-  -o|--output <file>              The file to write the script to instead of stdout -i|--idempotent                 Generates an idempotent script that can used on a database at any migration -c|--context <context>          The DbContext to use.
-If omitted, the default DbContext is used -e|--environment <environment>  The environment to use.
-If omitted, "Development" is used.
+  -o|--output <FILE>                     The file to write the result to.
+  -i|--idempotent                        Generate a script that can be used on a database at any migration.
+  -c|--context <DBCONTEXT>               The DbContext to use.
+  -p|--project <PROJECT>                 The project to use.
+  -s|--startup-project <PROJECT>         The startup project to use.
+  --framework <FRAMEWORK>                The target framework.
+  --configuration <CONFIGURATION>        The configuration to use.
+  --msbuildprojectextensionspath <PATH>  The MSBuild project extensions path.
+Defaults to "obj".
+  -e|--environment <NAME>                The environment to use.
+Defaults to "Development".
-  -h|--help                       Show help information -v|--verbose                    Enable verbose output
+  -h|--help                              Show help information -v|--verbose                           Show verbose output.
+  --no-color                             Don't colorize output.
+  --prefix-output                        Prefix output with level.
 ````

 ## Common Errors